leaharboreal/bot/README.md

 ## Dependencies
 ---
 * [hyphenate.py](https://nedbatchelder.com/code/modules/hyphenate.html "Ned Batchelder's Webpage") by Ned Batchelder (2007).
 Used for the `smush` command.
+Should be located in the root folder (The directory with `discordbot.py`)
 * [discord.py](https://github.com/Rapptz/discord.py "python3 -m pip install -U discord.py") for discord integration, only text is required at this time.
 * [NLTK](https://github.com/nltk/nltk "pip install -U nltk") Used for the `verbose` and `succinct` commands.
  * Wordnet